lelesys/Lelesys.Plugin.Newsletter/README.md

 * add the plugin content element "Lelesys Newsletter Node" to the position of your choice.

 * this will display content element with plus icon to create new newsletter node.
 The new node will be created under the page.
-Enter the text to be sent in the newsletter emai l
+Enter the text to be sent in the newsletter email
 * All role Lelesys.Plugin.Newsletter:NewsletterAdmin so that administrator can see all backend modules related to newsletter.

+***Note:-**
+	*	Configure cron for command './flow newsletter:sendout' of newsletter plugin -The command './flow newsletter:sendout' will fire through cron It will send news letters to subscribers